beaucoo/multipassify/README.md

 ## Usage

-Multipass is constructed with two arguments: an API key and a site key.
-These keys can be found within the Tender admin (Accounts & Settings > Extras > Single Sign-On).
+To use Multipass an Enterprise / Plus plan is required.
+The Multipass secret can be found in your shop Admin (Settings > Checkout > Customer Accounts).
+Make sure "Accounts are required" or "Accounts are optional" is selected and Multipass is enabled.

 ``` js
   var Multipassify = require('multipassify');